 7. How can I stop child labour?

 After everything you’ve read, you may be wondering how to stop child labour?
-Rest assured that there are ways for Canadians to take action.
-In fact, many already have.
+As a Canadian consumer, you have more power to demand change than you think.

-Canadians can also combat harmful child labour practices by being more aware of their purchases.
-One way to do this is by choosing goods that are ethically sourced, ethically made and ethically distributed.
+Now that you’re better equipped with information that can help you identify goods that may be linked to child labour, you can purchase goods that are ethically sourced, ethically made and ethically distributed.
 When consumers shop in a conscious way, companies are more likely to take notice and address their supply chain practices.
 These tips can help you become a more ethically conscious shopper

 Here are some child labour facts to help you understand the issue:

 - It’s estimated that there are 160 million victims of child labour, worldwide.

 - 79 million child labour victims work in dirty, dangerous and degrading jobs.